 - You'll panic a few days before the party and call or email everyone anyway to see who's coming.

-We suggest you play it safe and make it easy on people by using any of the following on your invitation:
+- You want to play it safe - make it easy on people by using any of the following on your invitation:

 - Don't be a creep, RSVP to Emily 555-2944 or firstname.lastname@example.org (use for Halloween or year-round if you're really brave)